 There will be a number of centres involved in the leagues and the events will run as below:

 At each slope taking part, a course will be set and marked*.
-Then approximately once per month, the NSSA will run 2-3 sessions at the slope on the same day.
+Then at least twice per term, the NSSA will run sessions at each slope.
 Sessions will be 1.5-2 hours long and include coaching.

 During each session, a small group of racers (number dependent on rules of the slope etc.) will attend and run training with our coaches, course inspection and 3 timed runs.
-These timed runs will be recorded and used for the final results (fastest run to count) – likely to be around summer half term.
+These timed runs will be recorded and used toward the final combined results for each venue (fastest run to count) – likely to be around summer half term.

-Results for both teams and individuals will be available on our website and likely on GBski, updated after each session.
+Results for individuals will be available on our website and likely on GBski, updated after each session.

-The current plan is to have a virtual prizegiving after Summer half term and invite the higher placed teams and individuals to a league finals during the latter half of the summer term.
+The current plan is to have a National League finals during the early half of the summer term.